Windermed/STWMissionAlert-SwapTutorial/README.md

 -
 **If you liked this tutorial and would like to see more, feel free to** [follow me on Twitter](https://twitter.com/Windermed_)
-I post things related to fortnite modding/leaks (occasionally) and it can range from BR to STW as i'm a fan of both (i lean to STW tho lol) so if that's up your alley then stick around as I have more things i plan to post at some point in the future!
+I post things related to fortnite modding/leaks (occasionally) and it can range from BR to STW as i'm a fan of both plus i try my best to release what i know so the community can benefit from it! so if that's up your alley then stick around as I have more things i plan to post in the future!